 By enabling girls to stay in school, sexual and reproductive health and rights (SRHR) has a role to play in advancing gender equality.

 Evidence shows that by supporting girls to access an education, we can reduce inequality and break cycles of poverty.
-Each additional year of education can increase a woman’s earnings by up to 20% which would contribute to closing the gender pay gap and could boost global GDP by $28 trillion by 2025.
+Each additional year of education can increase a woman’s earnings by up to 20% which would contribute to closing the gender pay gap and could boost global GDP by $28 trillion.

 But currently, millions of girls are out of school.
 Research from the Population Council across six Sub-Saharan African countries found that nearly all adolescent girls who have ever been pregnant are no longer in school, with 1 in 4 girls in Malawi dropping out of school for this reason.